mavrikak/mavrikak.github.io/_posts/2025-05-30-ACES_Orlando.md

 Two months ago, I had the pleasure of participating in the ACES - Applied Computational Electromagnetics Society Symposium.
 It was a truly rewarding experience to engage with the global computational electromagnetics community, share ideas, meet experts, and gain fresh perspectives on emerging techniques and challenges in the field.

-I was honored to present our work with Prof. Olivier J.F.
-Martin, from the Nanophotonics and Metrology Laboratory (NAM) at EPFL.
+I was honored to present our work with Prof. Olivier J. F. Martin, from the Nanophotonics and Metrology Laboratory (NAM) at EPFL.
 My talk, titled: "Modeling Light Scattering in Layered Media with the Surface Integral Equation Method", presented a versatile framework for simulating electromagnetic scattering interactions using SIE, aiming for more accurate and efficient approaches in nanophotonics.

 A heartfelt thank you to the organizing committee for putting together such a well-structured and engaging event.
 Special thanks to everyone who stopped by our session or shared insights during the coffee breaks—your feedback and questions were genuinely appreciated.